Organization Recognition

 - Access to a Get Involved page.

-- Organizational consultation, training, and resources through the Department of Student Activities via the Student Organization Leadership and Development (SOLAD) office.
+- Organizational consultation, training and resources through the Department of Student Activities via the Student Organization Leadership and Development (SOLAD) office.

 - Eligibility for:

-- Participation in MSC Open House
+- Participation in Club Crawl.

 - Special funding opportunities